Discover how to apply for Part A & B Original Medicare in Texas or private options like Part C, Part D, or Medicare Supplement.

-In Texas, you have access to both public and private Medicare plan options.
+In Texas, you can access both public and private Medicare plan options.
 Your public option is called Original Medicare and includes Medicare Part A (hospital insurance) and Medicare Part B (medical insurance).
-Original Medicare doesn’t cover 100% of costs and most people have a private health plan, like Medicare Part C or Medicare Supplement.
+Original Medicare doesn’t cover 100% of costs, and most people have a private health plan, like Medicare Part C or Medicare Supplement.

 You also have the option of applying through a private health plan approved by the Centers for Medicare and Medicaid Services (CMS).
 Private options include Medicare Part C (Medicare Advantage or Medicare Advantage Prescription Drug plan), Medicare Part D (Prescription Drug Coverage), and Medicare Supplement (Medigap).

 Medicare Part A (hospital insurance) is part of Original Medicare.
 It covers inpatient care, skilled nursing facility care, short-term nursing home care, hospice care, and home health care.
 If you choose to enroll in a Medicare Advantage (Medicare Part C) or other Medicare plan, there might be different rules.
-But the plan you choose must provide at least the same coverage as Part A Original Medicare.
+But your plan must provide at least the same coverage as Part A Original Medicare.